stevengregory/angular-electron-vader/README.md

 ## Development Server

 Run `npm start` to kick off the dev server.
-Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running Electron

 Run `electron .` to start Electron.
+If running from the dev server, this command will need to be run in a separate terminal.

+## Create Package

+Run `npm run package:mac` to run the build and package the application.
+The desktop installer will be created in the `package/` directory.